NVIDIA/clara-ia/examples/algorithms/ct_bone_segmentation/README.md

 * `outputfile` is the path to output mhd file.
 This will be the output bone mask.
 * `logs`: set it to `1` if certain execution details are desired from the algorithm.
 * `iterations`: Maximum number of iterations.
 Maximum value: 12.
+  Algorithm iteratively finds bone pixels from the data.
+Noise can be controlled by reducing the number of iterations.
+Additional parameters will be exposed in future releases.

 ### Execution